Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Beginners can teach us all a thing or two.

-I remember my first marathon, I had no flipping clue how I was going to run it.
+I remember my first marathon.
+I didn’t what I was going to run it.

 I had no mental barriers leading into the race.
-I had never run 26.2 miles before.
-I just wanted to give it a shot.
+In addition, had never run 26.2 miles before.
+So, I just wanted to give it a shot.

 Focus On These Tips